-For S R B C & CO LLP Chartered Accountants ICAI Firm Registration Number: 324982E/E300003 i. a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets.

-Sd/per Abhishek Agarwal Partner Membership Number: 112773 UDIN: 20112773AAAADD4765 b) All fixed assets have not been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification.

-Annexure 1 referred to in paragraph 1 under the heading 'Report on Other Legal and Regulatory Requirements' of our report of even date c) According to the information and explanations given by the management, the title deeds of immovable properties included in property, plant and equipment and inventories are held in the name of the company.
+- i. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) All fixed assets have not been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management, the title deeds of immovable properties included in property, plant and equipment and inventories are held in the name of the Company. - ii.

-- ii.
 The inventory has been physically verified by the management during the year.
 In our opinion, the frequency of verification is reasonable.
-No material discrepancies were noticed on such physical verification. - iii. a) The Company has granted loans to two firms covered in the register maintained under section 189 of the Companies Act, 2013.
-In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loans are not prejudicial to the company's interest.

-b) The Company has granted loans to two firms covered in the register maintained under section 189 of the Companies Act, 2013.
-The schedule of repayment of principal and payment of interest has been stipulated for the loans granted and there are no repayments due till date.

-c) There are no amounts of loans granted to companies, firms or other parties listed in the register maintained under section 189 of the Companies Act, 2013 which are overdue for more than ninety days.

-- iv.
-In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities given in respect of which provision of section 185 and 186 of the Companies Act, 2013 are applicable and hence not commented upon. - v.
+No material discrepancies were noticed on such physical verification. - iii. (a) The Company has granted loans to two firms covered in the register maintained under section 189 of the Companies Act, 2013.
+In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loans are not prejudicial to the Company's interest. - (b) The Company has granted loans to two firms covered in the register maintained under section 189 of the Companies Act, 2013.
+The schedule of repayment of principal and payment of interest has been stipulated for the loans granted and there are no repayments due till date. - (c) There are no amounts of loan granted to companies, firms or other parties listed in the register maintained under section 189 of the Companies Act, 2013 which are overdue for more than ninety days. - iv.
+In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable and hence not commented upon. - v.
 The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - vi.
-To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Companies Act, 2013, for the products/services of the Company. - vii. a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, duty of custom, goods and service tax, cess and other statutory dues applicable to it.
+To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under Section 148(1) of the Companies Act, 2013, for the products / services of the Company. - vii. (a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, duty of custom, goods and service tax, cess and other statutory dues applicable to it.